biurad/php-annotations/README.md

 We all know writing annotations support for a project takes alot of time, work and sometimes end up changing the whole code to suite the current changes of [PHP], example of project that has messy annotations is [Nette DI][nette-di].
 In short, this library is meant to be a base building block that utilizes [Doctrine Annotations][doctrine] and attributes introduced in [PHP] 8.

-Let's you working on a few projects and you need to annotation support for each.
-With this library we make your work easier,all you need is a instance of `Biurad\Annotations\ListenerInterface` and an annotated class for finding annotations or attributes.
+Let's say you working on a few projects and you need annotations support for each.
+With this library we make your work easier, all you need is a instance of `Biurad\Annotations\ListenerInterface` and an annotated class for finding annotations or attributes.

 **To know more about how to use this library, try going through the `tests` directory and find out how to integrate this library into your project.**